jasonftl/football-match-tracker/README.md

 - Be mindful when copying data to clipboard (can be accidentally shared)
 - Do not enter sensitive or confidential information
 - Remember that exported/clipboard data can be shared anywhere
-- You are responsible for obtaining necessary permissions before sharing player data
+- You are responsible for notifying parents/guardians before sharing player data

 ## User Agreement